OvedHarari/mind_your_own_business_V2/MYOB-client/README.md

 # Mind Your Own Business v2

-This project is a Full stack application that was writen on React-ts with node.js and designed with bootstrap and css .
+This project is a Full-stack application that was written on React-ts with node.js and designed with Bootstrap and CSS.

 ## Project Description

 The project is a second version of a platform that connects businesses with potential customers in a user-friendly way.
-The first version is a react-tylescript frontend project taht was converted to a full-stack project by adding node.js express backend.
+The first version is a react-typescript frontend project that was converted to a full-stack project by adding node.js express backend.
-In this application, users can Sign up to platform as casual users or business users while Admin user can grant Admin permition to other users.
+In this application, users can Sign up to the platform as casual or business users while Admin users can grant Admin permission to other users.

 ### Users for testing: